PraneethaSai-19/Eventify/README.md

 # Eventify 📅

-Eventify is a smart event management web application that allows users to create and manage events using natural language and <AI-powered poster extraction>.
+Eventify is a smart event management web application that allows users to create and manage events using natural language and AI-powered event extraction.

 Users can:
 - Add events by typing natural language
-- <Upload event posters/images>
+- Upload event images, flyers, invitations, or screenshots
 - Automatically extract event details using OCR + AI
 - View events in a clean calendar UI
 - Edit or delete events easily